Loading…

 Google map screengrab

-If your company holds residential property with a market value in excess of £500,000 you need to submit your 2023/24 Annual Tax on Enveloped Dwellings (ATED) return or relief declaration form in April 2023.
-Payment and filings are due on or before 30 April 2023.
+If your company holds residential property with a market value in excess of £500,000 you need to submit your 2025/26 Annual Tax on Enveloped Dwellings (ATED) return or relief declaration (and pay any ATED charges) on or before 30 April 2025.

 What is ATED?